Saimaa: Natural resources

 The areas around Saimaa lake are a very popular location for summer cabins as well as lake cruises.

 Saimaa canal

-The Saimaa Canal from Lauritsala, Lappeenranta to Vyborg connects Saimaa to the Gulf of Finland.
+The Saimaa Canal from Lauritsala (Lappeenranta) to Vyborg is 43 kilometres long and connects Saimaa to the Gulf of Finland.
+Nearly half of the Saimaa Canal runs through a land area leased from Russia.
+The canal’s eight locks are controlled from the remote control centres at Mälkiä and Brusnitchnoe.
 Other canals connect Saimaa to smaller lakes in Eastern Finland and form a network of waterways.
 These waterways are mainly used to transport wood, minerals, metals, pulp and other cargo, though tourists also use the waterways.